opencog/learn/README-Natural.md

 Fake Language Corpora
 ---------------------
-Under development.
-Go to [run/0-gen-dict](./run/0-gen-dict) and follow the instructions there.
+See the instructions in [README-Calibration.md](README-Calibration.md).
 Return to here when done.

 Running Bulk Pair-counting